-- DEG requires its clients to regularly report data on environmental and social management and performance as well as on impact and climate, in addition to annual reports and other relevant information. - After commitment, DERa is updated annually by recording current values.
+- DEG requires its clients to report at least annually on financial, E&S, impact and climate performance.
+For this purpose, specific reporting requirements are defined and templates provided. - After commitment, DERa is updated annually by recording current values.
 DEG internally provides all colleagues with a DERa Manual which provides metric definitions and guidance as well as specifies data collection frequency and responsibilities across the team.
-For each client, the forecast figures are displayed next to the actual figures to see the level of alignment with expectations.
-This information is accessible to all investment related colleagues. - DEG internally provides all colleagues with a DERa Dashboard that allows aggregated and disaggregated views of a single client's development effectiveness performance as well as views on departments, client cluster, countries, regions etc. This information is updated once a year based on fully checked official data. - Regular feedback to the clients includes ESG and impact performance.
-On impact performance, DEG created the "Business Impact Profile" that shows clients their contribution to development and SDGs based on the DERa assessment.
-It provides a comparison to peers and shows potential for improvement. - DEG has set up a subsidiary DEG Impulse that is focused exclusively on providing private sector companies with advisory and funding solutions for their investments in developing and emerging countries.
+For each client, the initial forecast figures are displayed next to the actual figures to see the level of alignment with expectations.
+This information is accessible to all investment related colleagues. - DEG internally provides all colleagues with a DERa dashboard that allows aggregated and disaggregated views of a single client's development effectiveness performance as well as views on departments, client cluster, countries, regions etc. This information is updated once a year based on fully checked official data. - DEG's assessment on the development performance of a client can be very valuable for the client too.
+To provide insights, promote transparency as well as identify potential areas for cooperation, DEG developed the "Business Impact Profile".
+This application shows clients their contribution to sustainable economic development and SDGs based on the DERa assessment.
+It provides a comparison to peers and shows potential for improvement.
+It is an ideal conversation starter on impact topic as well as enables clients to use DEG's assessment for own communication purposes. - DEG's subsidiary DEG Impulse is focused on providing private sector companies with advisory and funding solutions for their investments in developing and emerging countries.
 A key focus on this subsidiary is to support DEG's clients in improving their ESG and impact performance.